ddev/ddev-mongo/README.md

 ## Caveats:

 - The php extension (phpX.X-mongodb) is set up in `.ddev/config.mongo.yaml` using `webimage_extra_packages`.
-If you have an earlier `webimage_extra_packages` in your config.yaml, this will override it.
 You may want to edit your config.yaml to do what you want and remove the config.mongo.yaml.
 - You can't define custom MongoDB configuration with this current setup.
 - You can't use `ddev import-db` to import to mongo.